Wizards (film): Production

-Response and legacy
+Response and Release

 Although Wizards received a limited release, it was very successful in the theaters that showed it, and developed a worldwide audience.
 According to Bakshi, he was once interviewed by a German reporter who was unsure as to why the Nazi Swastika was used to represent war.
 Bakshi said "I didn't get any criticism.
 People pretty much loved Wizards."
-Review aggregator website Rotten Tomatoes gives the film an approval rating of 62%, based on 29 reviews with an average rating of 5.5/10.
+Review aggregator website Rotten Tomatoes gives the film an approval rating of 68%, based on 28 reviews with an average rating of 6/10.
 The website's critical consensus reads, "Its central metaphor is a bit too on the nose, but Wizards is an otherwise psychedelic, freaky trip into an alternate version of our world."

 A. H. Weiler of The New York Times writes that the film "evolves, at best, as only a mildly interesting mixture of clashing polemics and shoot-'em-up melodrama" that "merely restates the already too obvious, dire results of nuclear war and man's inhumanity to man."
 Arthur D. Murphy of Variety panned the film as "a confusing melange of melodrama, allegory and limp polemic.
 The animation technique is excellent in a professional sense, but neither story nor music ever really gets interesting."
 Gene Siskel gave the film two-and-a-half stars out of four and wrote that "Ralph Bakshi's Wizards, although good-looking, isn't magical enough.
 Although it's a futuristic fairy-tale, it frequently interrupts its narrative with contemporary jokes.
 The jokes remind us we're watching a movie while calling into question the sincerity of the film itself."
 Charles Champlin of the Los Angeles Times was generally positive, writing: "Whatever else it is, 'Wizards' is a feast for the eyes, a nonstop succession of imaginings and imageries that are beautiful, startling funny, powerfully ominous, classically cartoonish, visions of heaven and hellfire ...
 It is hypnotically interesting for those who are addicted to animation but hardly less so to those who are plenty satisfied with Tom and Jerry."
 Gary Arnold of The Washington Post found the film a "dim animated novelty" that was "conspicuously lacking in narrative momentum.
 Even when the graphics and draughtsmanship seem clever, they embellish the most negligible of scenarios."
 Richard Combs of The Monthly Film Bulletin wrote, "What emerges from this mish-mash of material is a predictable confusion of sentiment and cynicism: Bakshi seems uncertain whether to try for the full other-worldly magic of Tolkien or to treat the whole thing as camp (the tone of the flower-child fairy-tale narrator strongly suggests the latter)."